 Travel Guide: A Romantic Getaway in Gatlinburg TN

-Tennessee Jed’s – Across the street from the Village Shops is a small restaurant called Tennessee Jed’s.
-They open at 8 a.m. for a breakfast of sandwiches, muffins and homemade biscuits (only on Friday and Saturday).
+Across the street from the Village Shops is a small restaurant called Tennessee Jed’s.
+They open at 8 a.m. for a breakfast of sandwiches, muffins, and homemade biscuits (only on Friday and Saturday).
 They’re open until 4 p.m. so stop by for lunch, we recommend the Cubano (what they’re known for) and classic BBQ sandwich.
 They’re the only restaurant in Gatlinburg with a 5-star rating and it was honestly some of the best food we’ve had in a while!

-The Peddler – You can’t have a romantic weekend away without a nice dinner at the Pedder.
+You can’t have a romantic weekend away without a nice dinner at the Pedder.
 Enjoy their salad bar, steaks, red wine, and their AMAZING chocolate cake!
-Buy your sweetheart a rose from the flower lady who walks around and enjoy the intimate lighting and Gatlinburg views.
+Buy your sweetheart a rose from the flower lady who walks around and enjoys the intimate lighting and Gatlinburg views.
 They open at 5 p.m. every day and highly recommend calling ahead to make a reservation and check wait times.

-Junction 35 – A newer restaurant in the Pigeon Forge area, Junction 35 is located in a shopping area behind The Island.
-One side is a tasting area for their distillery and the other side is a restaurant that serves appetizers, burgers and much more.
+A newer restaurant in the Pigeon Forge area, Junction 35 is located in a shopping area behind The Island.
+One side is a tasting area for their distillery and the other side is a restaurant that serves appetizers, burgers, and much more.
 Recommendations?
 The Junction 35 Giant Pretzel, Sampler Wing Board, the J35 Smokehouse Mac & Cheese, and Smoked Sausage Sandwich.

 Also, try some of their phenomenal drinks.
 I loved the Strawberry Moonshine!
 They’re open Monday – Thursday from 11 a.m. to 10 p.m., Friday & Saturday from 11 a.m. – 11 p.m., and Sunday opening at 11:00 a.m.
 When you’re done eating, go to the other half of the building to try and purchase the Junction 35 bourbon, rye whiskey, vodka, moonshine, gin, and rum.
 (P.S.
 The 35 in the name represents the Latitude coordinate here in the Smokies.)

-Hike at Laurel Falls – Start your morning off with a beautiful mountain hike at Laurel Falls.
+Start your morning off with a beautiful mountain hike at Laurel Falls.
 It’s a 2.7-mile hike that’s rated moderate to difficult.
-No strollers, bikes, wheelchairs or pets allowed and if you’re bringing children they need to be supervised.
+No strollers, bikes, wheelchairs, or pets are allowed and if you’re bringing children they need to be supervised.
 I recommend going early since it’s pretty busy in the summer and on the weekends.
 Bring some water and a camera to have your photos taken at the beautiful falls!
 P.S.
 I highly recommend stopping at the Sugarlands Visitor Center and making sure conditions are safe.

 There are also some great shops and yummy places to eat.
 They’re working on a big expansion right now that’s bringing even more fun to this theme park in the mountains!
 They’re open seven days a week from 10 a.m. to 7 p.m.
 Make sure you get tickets beforehand if it’s peak season!
 (TIP: If you’re spending the day in Gatlinburg, the parking at Anakeesta is $12 all day.
 You can do so much within walking distance!)

-The Island in Pigeon Forge – Spend the day in Pigeon Forge and start at The Island.
-The Island is good for some good old fashioned fun with places like The Escape Game, Arcade City, Tactical Laser Tag, Island Bumper Cars, the Flying Horse Carousel, the Island Show Fountain and the Great Smokey Mountain Wheel.
+Spend the day in Pigeon Forge and start at The Island.
+The Island is good for some good old-fashioned fun with places like The Escape Game, Arcade City, Tactical Laser Tag, Island Bumper Cars, the Flying Horse Carousel, the Island Show Fountain, and the Great Smokey Mountain Wheel.
 This wheel is 200-feet tall and is one of the tallest attractions in the Southeast.
 The attractions and retail shops are open daily from 10 a.m. to 10 p.m.

-Mountain Valley Vineyards – Another stop on the Wine Trail in Pigeon Forge is Mountain Valley Vineyards.
+Another stop on the Wine Trail in Pigeon Forge is Mountain Valley Vineyards.
 It’s one of the oldest wineries in the state and they offer free tastings as well.
-Our top favorites were the Watermelon, Rhubarb and Red Velvet.
+Our top favorites were the Watermelon, Rhubarb, and Red Velvet.
 They’re open 7 days a week from 9 a.m. to 8 p.m.
 If you stop here make sure you get your wine trail paper stamped!

 If you want the full romantic experience, they offer an intimate dinner for two with a personal chef.
 Dinner is four courses and the chef sends you a menu beforehand so you can decide what you want to eat.